Important Information for F-1 Visa Students

 The amount of time permitted an F-1 Student who is no longer studying depends on his or her I-20 status.

 - If you unlawfully withdraw or your I-20 is terminated for failure to maintain your status you must immediately depart the country!

 - If you request an authorized withdrawal, you are allowed 15 days to make your travel arrangements and depart the United States

 - If you request a transfer or change of education level by the appropriate deadline, you may remain in the United States while you are waiting for your new program to begin

 - If you successfully complete the High Advanced level or your program end date, you are given a 60 day grace period to transfer to another school or depart the United States

-I have a new address.
+I have a new address/email/phone number.
 Should I tell anyone?